Does Knowing Your “Biological Age” Even Matter?

 Affordable Prices, but Beware the Supplements Sales Pitch

 The Advanced Ancestry test is priced competitively.
 It’s not as affordable as MyHeritage but you’d pay a lot more for FamilyTreeDNA.
 The flagship TeloYears test is very reasonably priced for something you won’t easily find elsewhere.
 For example, competitor Life Length charges four times the price for a similar service, but it does include a consultation with a doctor to discuss the results.
 Some other companies – such as RepeatDX, TeloMe, and SpectraCell Laboratories – provide similar services, but they’re not very accessible to individuals.
-On the other hand, companies like Helix or Orig3n can provide a wider range of health insights, but come with a higher price tag.
+On the other hand, companies like Helix can provide a wider range of health insights, but come with a higher price tag.
 You can save some money by buying the Advanced Ancestry and TeloYears tests together rather than separately, and the company occasionally offers coupon codes for additional discounts.
 If you think this sounds too good to be true, it may be because this company really wants to sell you its Telomere Support supplements, so the DNA testing could be something of a loss-leader.
 And you have to pay extra for the initial test’s shipping and handling.
 If you decide to sign up for service, you can only pay using a credit card, and only if you’re an adult (aged 20 to 80) living in the U.S.A. but not in New York State.
 You can request a refund within 30 days of placing your order.

 Satisfactory Self-Support Resources, and Prompt Email Replies